Black Pepper and Parmesan Popovers

 Instructions

 2. Spray the popover pan or muffin tin generously with non-stick cooking spray.
-If using muffin tin spray area between cups too.
+If using a muffin tin, spray the area between cups.

-3. Place eggs in cup of hot water for 10 minutes before using.
+3. Place eggs in a cup of hot water for 10 minutes before using.

-4. In a large bowl, whisk eggs, milk ,salt, parmesan and pepper.
-Whisk until there are no streaks of yolk left.
+4. In a large bowl, whisk eggs, milk, salt, parmesan, and pepper until there are no streaks of yolk left.

 6. Quickly stir in melted butter.

-7. Pour batter into cups.
-Fill ? to ¾ full.
+7. Pour batter into cups, filling them ¾ full.
 Sprinkle tops with a little more black pepper.

-10. Remove from oven. stick the sharp tip of a knife into the top of the popover to release the steam and help prevent the popovers from getting soggy.
+10. Remove from oven.
+Stick the sharp tip of a knife into the top of each popover to release steam and help prevent them from getting soggy.

 11. Serve immediately.